12 Best User Feedback Plugins for WordPress in 2024

 • Embed your brand-new button on your website

-These forms also collect metadata context, including geography, browser, and operating systems, so developers have what they need to identify, replicate, and fix bugs.
+Pros: These forms also collect metadata context, including geography, browser, and operating systems data.

 6. Jotform